MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ### If you use these services, what terms of use do you need to agree to?

-It is important to know that these optional cloud-backed services are not covered by your organization's license with Microsoft.
-Instead, they are licensed directly to you.
+It's important to know that these optional cloud-backed services are not covered by your organization's license with Microsoft.
+Instead, they're licensed directly to you.
 By using these optional cloud-backed services, you also agree to the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/privacystatement).
 Depending on which service you use, additional terms may also apply.
-In most cases, there is no fee to use these services.
-If a fee does apply (as may be the case with some [add-ins](https://support.microsoft.com/office/16278816-1948-4028-91e5-76dca5380f8d) available to you for download through Office Store), you will be clearly informed prior to use.
+In most cases, there's no fee to use these services.
+If a fee does apply (as may be the case with some [add-ins](https://support.microsoft.com/office/16278816-1948-4028-91e5-76dca5380f8d) available to you for download through Office Store), you'll be clearly informed prior to use.

 ## Experiences that rely on Bing